devnaelson/docker-devna/readme-erros.md

 # Each container has its own localhost
 - Nginx and PHP are running in two different containers, so PHP is not running on localhost (from Nginx's perspective).
 - Since your PHP container is named "php", you don't want to connect to this:

+# ERRORS {

+  # Command 'docker-compose' not found, but can be installed with: sudo apt  install docker-compose
+  # ready for connections.
+Version: '8.0.26'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL. : sudo docker-compose up -d and again run
+  # stoping web_1  | 2021/10/09 11:53:42 [notice] 1#1: start worker process 29: needed docker image

+  #  }
+#-----------
+# if you want to rebuild your images, you write docker-compose up --build
+#-----------
+#sudo docker-compose down
+#-----------
+#Docker Compose
+# - is a tool for defining and running multi-container Docker applications.
+# - define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.
+# - get an app running in one command by just running docker-compose up
+#-----------
+# So now, to build the stack, go back to the terminal window, make sure you're in your build directory, and issue the command:
+#sudo docker-compose up
+#-----------
+# The above command will deploy both the web and db containers.
+If you only run that command, the containers will deploy in attached mode,
+# so you won't get your bash prompt returned.
+If you want to run them in detached mode, you'd issue the command:
+#sudo docker-compose up -d

+#what i did understand this
+# Composer executa multiplos serviços "containers"
+# Dockerfile instala e configura

+#version:'3' <-- this is wrong

+#version: '3' <-- this is correct.